-I co-founded, in 2009, and from 2010-12 managed Route 9, the online journal of the University of Massachusetts Amherst MFA Program for Poets & Writers.
+I co-founded, in 2009, and from 2010-12 served as Editor of Route 9, the online journal of the University of Massachusetts Amherst MFA Program for Poets & Writers.
 Each of the three issues I edited featured debut writing alongside new work by established writers.
 Matthew Zapruder contributed a poem to the launch issue.
 Issue 2 included an advance excerpt of The Memory Palace, Mira Bartók’s memoir that went on to win a National Book Critics’ Circle Award.
 Five years on, the journal had 12,000 Tumblr followers and had published ten issues (nine regular, one commemorative) with work by over a hundred writers, artists, photographers, and videographers.

 - To showcase the MFA Program and its writers, with prospective applicants particularly in mind.
 The journal would include solely UMass writers, as its predecessor had.
 This was strongly and generally desired.